In this course, we will use the following definitions:

 The procfs provides two APIs:

-API: more complex, but allows larger data to be exported with a list of buffersLet’s see an example procfs file that exports a variable from the kernel in human-readable form in /proc/my_state
+PAGE_SIZE, usually 4 KB)seq_file API: more complex, but allows larger data to be exported with a list of buffersLet’s see an example procfs file that exports a variable from the kernel in human-readable form in /proc/my_state.

 static ssize_t system_state_read(struct file *file, char __user *buf,